rebeccanicols314159/auto-weather-data-test/locationcomparisons/COMPARISONS.md

-#Comparing data
+# Comparing data

-*The purpose of this part of the project is to compare the flight simulation data with the weather data, to find weather conditions optimal for launch*
+**The purpose of this part of the project is to compare the flight simulation data with the weather data, to find weather conditions optimal for launch**

 ## Flight simulation data

-Please see [./flightdata]
+Please see (/flightdata)[./flightdata]

 ## Weather data